vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 21 For the early chronology of Dakṣiṇa Kosala, the Pāṇd

-. uvam

-. śa dynasty of Śrīpura and
+. uvaṁśa dynasty of Śrīpura and

 the reign of Mahāśivagupta \(c. ad 590–650\) see Bakker 1994b; above, pp. 235 ff.